MichaelCurrin/vsc-extension-quickstart/README.md

 $ npx yo code
 ```

-Enter answers in the REPL.
+Enter answers in the REPL

 e.g.